 - Assist with the development of follow-up activities that allow participants to apply the new knowledge and skills (if not completed during the initial professional development, these activities can be led by a local provider after the session).

-To support participants’ engagement, the local provider should:
+To support participants’ engagement, the local provider should coordinate with the presenter to:

 - Ensure that there is a learning objective for each critical concept and that it is written at a level of higher-order thinking.